nahueldsanchez/blogpost_qiling_dlink_2/Readme.md

 Coming back to our main topic, let's do a quick recap on where the code was vulnerable:

-We have our `hedgiwcgi_main` function, and thanks Ghidra we can decompile the code.
+We have our `hedgiwcgi_main` function, and thanks to Ghidra we can decompile the code.
 I've just copied the interesting part:

 ```C
 ...